Pranavd0828/LinkedIn-Messaging-with-Formatting-Option/FEATURE_SPEC_RICH_TEXT.md

 ## 5. Scope and Assumptions

-This experiment includes the implementation of five basic formatting styles: Bold, Italic, Underline, Strikethrough, and Bulleted Lists.
+This experiment includes the implementation of six basic formatting styles: Bold, Italic, Underline, Strikethrough, Bulleted Lists, and Numbered Lists.
 It also includes the UI for the toolbar and keyboard shortcut support (e.g. Cmd+B).

-We have explicitly excluded more complex formatting like numbered lists, hyperlinks, and code blocks for this initial version.
+We have explicitly excluded more complex formatting like hyperlinks and code blocks for this initial version.
 We are assuming that `document.execCommand` or a similar lightweight approach will provide sufficient cross browser compatibility for this prototype.

 ## 6. Prototype Details